CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/00-Overview.md

 ### **End users**

-After you've assigned users to their application groups, they can connect to a Windows Virtual Desktop deployment with any of the Windows Virtual Desktop clients.
+After you’ve assigned users to their application groups, they can connect to a Windows Virtual Desktop deployment with any of the Windows Virtual Desktop clients.

 Click on the **Next** button present in the bottom-right corner of this lab guide.